-So each and every Sunday, I go out with a group of people and we practice for sport protection work which is designed for a sport that I compete in.
-One of the lucky things I get to do is coach, and one of the members wanted me to take a look at the way that her dog heels with her.
-Now, the heeling that we do in the sport is much different than the heeling that people do whenever they’re walking with their dog.
-Even though they are related, it is much more.
-It’s a very fancy kind of walking the dog does and it’s also scored for its aesthetics.
+Today’s topic is reward placement.
+This is designed for a sport that I compete in.
+So each Sunday, I go out with a group of people, and we practice sport protection work.
+One of the lucky things I get to do is coach.
+One of the members wanted me to look at how her dog heels with her.
+Now, the heeling that we do in the sport is much different from that that people do whenever they’re walking with their dog.
+It is more of a fancy kind of walking the dog does, and it’s also scored for its aesthetics.

-One of the issues that my fellow club member was running into is that when she’s heeling, her dog is bumping into her quite a bit.
-I took a look to see how they were going about it, and as I watched them, I was really looking for where the reward was going to come from.
-The reason why this is important when you’re doing anything competitive with a dog where precision matters, the dog is going to begin to anticipate where the reward comes from.
+One of the issues that my fellow club member was running into is that her dog is bumping into her quite a bit when she’s heeling.
+I took a look to see how they were going about it.
+As I watched them, I was really looking for where the reward was going to come from.
+This is important, especially doing anything competitive with a dog where precision matters.
+The dog is going to begin to anticipate where the reward comes from.

-My fellow club member was heeling her dog on the left-hand side and she was using a ball in her right hand to reward the dog.
-She actually had a really nice technique and the dog was heeling beautifully.
-Then, when she was in the middle of a heel, she would tell the dog “yes” and then out of her right hand would come the ball.
-At that moment in time, the dog would then begin to come over the front of her and try to get at the ball.
-Then what ends up happening because she does this on a regular basis, is the dog begins to anticipate when the reward is going to come.
+My fellow club member was heeling her dog on the left-hand side.
+And she was using a ball in her right hand to reward the dog.
+She actually had a really nice technique, and the dog was heeling beautifully.
+When she was in the middle of a heel, she would tell the dog “yes”.
+Then out of her right hand would come the ball.
+At that moment in time, the dog would then begin to come over to her front and try to get at the ball.
+Then what ends up happening because she does this regularly is the dog begins to anticipate when the reward will come.
 Because of that, he will then start moving in the direction prematurely because of the anticipation.

 Now again, this doesn’t have to be used specifically for heeling.
-Maybe it’s just that you don’t necessarily like a particular way that your dog is doing it, but they’re getting it right more or less.
-Take a look at your reward placement to make sure that you’re not sending any unintentional misinformation to your dog.
+Maybe it’s just that you don’t necessarily like how your dog is doing it, but they’re getting it right more or less.
+Take a look at your reward placement to ensure that you’re not sending any unintentional misinformation to your dog.